IGORYUCH/buggy-nmap/README.md

 ```
 Where:

-`12` - number of threads/tasks you'd like your program will be 'parallelized'
+`12` - number of threads/tasks you'd like your program will be "parallelized"

 `192.168.0.1-255` - ip-diapason to scan